qzdark/wwebjs.dev-guide/src/guide/v2/installation/README.md

 # Installing Node

-Before you can start working with whatsapp-web.js you need to install [Node.js](https://nodejs.org/) and whatsapp-web.js first.
+Before you can start working you need to install [Node.js](https://nodejs.org/) and whatsapp-web.js first.

 whatsapp-web.js `v2` is requring Node v12 or higher else you can not use it.